-Historian Client Manager
+Client Manager

-The Historian Client Manager acts as the client connection manager and message router for the system.
-The Client Manager will examine messages and forward them to the correct Data Archiver or to the Configuration Manager.
+Client Manager acts as the client connection manager and message router for the system.
+It examines messages and forwards them to the correct data archiver or to Configuration Manager.
 This service is deployed only for mirrored systems.

-Historian Configuration Manager
+Configuration Manager

-The Historian Configuration Manager maintains and distributes the entire system configuration.
+Configuration Manager maintains and distributes the entire system configuration.
 There can be multiple Historian nodes but only one Configuration Manager.
-This Configuration Manager node is used to store system configuration, such as tag names, collector names and Historian Node names.
+This Configuration Manager node is used to store system configuration, such as tag names, collector names, and Historian node names.
 This service is deployed only for mirrored systems.